Gooske28/Infinety-Code/README.md

-Ik heb een code gemaakt die oneindige tekens schrijft in Windows Powershell.
-Kopieer één van de twee code's en plak ze in Windows Powershell.
+I created a code that writes infinite characters in Windows Powershell.
+Copy either code and paste it into Windows Powershell.